peter88213/novelyst_aeon2/docs/usage.md

 ### Known limitations

-- "Narrative" events that begin before 0100-01-01 in the timeline, will not be synchronized with novelyst, because novelyst can not handle these dates.
+- "Narrative" events that begin before 0100-01-01 in the timeline, will not be synchronized with noveltree, because noveltree can not handle these dates.
-- The same applies to the section duration in this case, i.e. the event duration in Timeline and the section duration in novelyst may differ.
+- The same applies to the section duration in this case, i.e. the event duration in Timeline and the section duration in noveltree may differ.

-### Conversion rules for newly created novelyst projects
+### Conversion rules for newly created noveltree projects

 The names/column labels refer to timelines based on the "yWriter" template.